 Systems of equations can also be represented using matrices.
-A matrix is a rectangular grid full of numbers, such as
+A matrix is a rectangular grid full of numbers, like this guy:

 The great thing about a matrix is that it keeps all those floating numbers trapped inside a box, so they can't escape.
 It might need to plug up a couple of holes at the top and bottom, but it's better than nothing.

 The word "matrix'' has many interesting meanings.
 There's a movie called The Matrix.
 (We're not counting the "sequels," and you can't make us.)
 There's also a matrix in the science fiction television series Dr. Who.
 There was a character named "Dot Matrix" in the movie Spaceballs.
 We could go on, but we're getting tired of all the linking.